Coffman Memorial Union: Services and amenities

 The building hosts a variety of services including the University of Minnesota Bookstore, Minnesota Marketplace Food Court, US Postal Service, IT Student Lab, administration services, and student group services.
 While the main lounge and theater are located on the main floor of the building, the lower level offers access to the bookstore, Great Hall, and several dining options.
-The basement features the Whole Music Club and an entertainment center called Goldy's Gameroom (which also features a bowling alley).
+The basement features the Whole Music Club and an entertainment center called Goldy's Gameroom, featuring more food options, a bowling alley, foosball, and billiard tables.
 The building's upper floors are largely reserved for student and administration use, with student groups occupying much of the second floor.
 The fourth floor is home to the Campus Club, a member-based dining and event venue primarily used by faculty and alumni.

 Organizations

 The building is home to the University of Minnesota Student Unions & Activities office, the Minnesota Student Association (the undergraduate student government organization), and the Graduate and Professional Student Assembly (the graduate student government organization).
 Other student groups located within the building include: